-- Centrality of the text: the Bible as our final authority for all we do, functioning as the foundation of our curriculum. - Importance of theology: theology as the proper articulation of Scripture for faith and practice, and the guide for each educational discipline. - Critical thinking: careful analysis and evaluation of data, evidence, observations, and experiences to develop thoughtful beliefs and actions. - Lifelong learning: modeling and promoting a humble pursuit to always learn more and cultivate skills. - Cultural sensitivity: recognizing and equipping others to recognize that God's truth is transcultural, enabling proper articulation of that truth into each cultural situation. - Praxis: learning through and for reflective application. - Cultural sensitivity: recognizing that the Gospel is alway made visible in particular people and cultures.
+- Centrality of the text: the Bible as our final authority for all we do, functioning as the foundation of our curriculum. - Importance of theology: theology as the proper articulation of Scripture for faith and practice, and the guide for each educational discipline. - Critical thinking: careful analysis and evaluation of data, evidence, observations, and experiences to develop thoughtful beliefs and actions. - Lifelong learning: modeling and promoting a humble pursuit to always learn more and cultivate skills. - Praxis: learning through and for reflective application. - Cultural sensitivity: recognizing that the Gospel is always made visible in particular people and cultures.